 My perspective on the many ways to get help…

 - External Coach: External coaches are objectively focused on professional (and often personal) growth.
 They work within the context you bring them.
 The best coaches guide individuals towards finding their own solutions using tools and frameworks they’ve developed themselves and/or learned from professional training.
 “A central tenet of coaching is a faith in your client’s inherent wisdom.
 Good coaching is about revealing their truth, not yours.”
 (Tarikh Korula) You should expect to commit a minimum of 2–3 hours per month with a coach and many offer email/text touch-points between a regular cadence of sessions.
-If properly trained and experienced, external coaches can be pricey ($400–$600/hour, sometimes more!), but if the chemistry is strong it can be a partnership that’s well worth the money and time.
+If properly trained and experienced, external coaches can be pricey.
+Most charge thousands of dollars monthly or quarterly, but if the chemistry is strong it can be a partnership – and an investment! – that’s well worth the money and time.
 My dear friend Steve Schlafman has great advice here on how to find the right fit with a potential coach.